The information in this article applies to:

-To access the CHM version Reference Manual directly, you can select Help> Contents and Index .
+To access the local copy of the Reference Manual directly, you can select Help> Launch Help .

 - On the Contents tab, you can select the Roofs chapter.

-- Alternately, you can search by keyword, such as for a specific roof style like Mansard or Gambrel, on the Index tab.
+- Alternately, you can search by keyword, such as for a specific roof style like 'Mansard' or 'Gambrel' on the Search tab.

-Another great tip to keep in mind is that if you are ever in a dialog, and are uncertain what a particular item means, click on the Help button located on that dialog to launch the software's context sensitive help on that particular topic.
+Another great tip to keep in mind is that if you are ever in a dialog,and are uncertain what a particular item means, click on the Help button located on that dialog to launch the software's context sensitive help on that

 - You can also select Help> View Reference Manual to view the entire PDF version of the Reference Manual.

 Written for new Home Designer users, but a helpful reference for users of all experience levels as well, the User's Guide features a series of tutorials designed to introduce the basics of using the program.
 The User's Guide is organized by topic, and walks you through the process of creating a complete model, from the first wall to the interior design and landscaping, and including a Roof Tutorial section.

 This guide is available in electronic format by selecting Help> View Users Guide from the Home Designer menu.